 - If you're overweight, it's important to make sure that you purchase a chair that's designed for your weight.
 A chair that's designed for smaller weights will break down quickly and become uncomfortable.
 But some lift chairs are designed for people who weigh more than average, so you can rest assured that the lift mechanism will function properly and your chair will be comfortable.

 - Do you have any physical limitations, conditions or injuries that could be important?
 From certain positions in the chair that can help things like circulation and swelling issues, to simply choosing a firmness level that you find most comfortable, there are many different options to choose from.
-Removable arms to make sliding into the chair from its side and other designs are all available.
-It's important to be up front about your needs and desires to get the right model.

 - If you're in good shape with no real health problems, but like me you're no longer a spring chicken, then you won't have to worry as much about special features and what they offer.
 But you will want to find the most comfortable chair possible.
 In addition to help with sitting and standing, which people of our age can certainly appreciate, our lift chairs are as comfortable as any other chairs, and are often even more comfy.
 Get one for yourself or someone you care about today.